Skip to main content

 Custom Tours

 Looking for a more personalized experience for your students?
-Let our Museum Educators work directly with you to design an educational experience tailored to your students’ grade level, curriculum, and objectives.
-Every custom tour is designed to meet state standards and integrate seamlessly into your classroom instruction.
+Let our Museum Educators work directly with you to tailor one of our guided tour options to best support your classroom curriculum and objectives.

-Note: Custom tours must be requested at least three weeks prior to the intended tour date.
+Note: Requests for tailored content are requested at least four weeks prior to the intended tour date.

 Sponsored by: